thumbnail image

 • PMADs and Birth Trauma are treatable with the right support.

-Although the term “postpartum depression” is most often used, there are actually several forms of illness that women may experience, including:
+Although the term “postpartum depression” is most often used, there are actually several forms of mental health challenges that birthing people may experience, including:

 - Depression during Pregnancy & Postpartum